KCaldeira/burke_replication/CONTINUATION.md

 4. **Systematic Fixes:** Propose and implement comprehensive solutions based on understanding
 5. **Clean Code:** Prefer clean, maintainable solutions over quick workarounds
 6. **Transparency:** Add original Stata/R code as comments for documentation and debugging
+7. **Original Code Comments:** Since this is a replication project, include original Stata/R code comments before each code block that reproduces that functionality for transparency and debugging purposes

 #### Development Philosophy
 - **Understand before fixing:** Always diagnose the underlying cause
 - **Fix systematically:** Apply solutions across all affected areas
 - **Document thoroughly:** Keep clear records of what was done and why
 - **Test incrementally:** Verify each fix before moving to the next issue
+- **Maintain transparency:** Include original code references for replication verification

 ### Special Note: iso_id Usage and Best Practices